Petrobras deadline prompts some bondholders to push for default

 "We believe bondholders should immediately take the prudent precaution of giving formal notice of default," Aurelius managing director Eleanor Chan wrote.
 "While mere notice of default should not itself cause a crisis, bondholders cannot avoid a crisis merely by sticking their heads in the sand and accepting Petrobras’ assurances as a certainty."

-Distressed debt funds specialise in buying the debt of companies or countries at risk of default.
-Such hedge funds, also known as "vulture" funds, often use top flight lawyers to gain favourable terms in any bankruptcy.
+Distressed debt funds specialize in buying the debt of companies or countries at risk of default.
+Such hedge funds, also known as "vulture" funds, often use top flight lawyers to gain favorable terms in any bankruptcy.

 Few have suggested Petrobras will be unable to pay its debts in the short or medium term.
 It has huge oil resources and the backing of the Brazilian government, whose officials have said they will backstop the company.